 The ACL is a level of annual catch, which counts all sources of annual fishing-related mortality, including discard mortalities, and is the harvest threshold used to manage west coast fisheries.
 The ACL is decided in a manner to achieve OY without exceeding a specified ABC.
 ACLs are specified for each stock or stock complex actively managed in the fishery and serves as the basis for invoking AMs.
 The ACL may not exceed the ABC and may be set equal to the ABC if the Council and NMFS judge there are no reasons to buffer the ABC to account for management uncertainty, socioeconomic concerns, ecological concern, rebuilding concerns, etc. If ACLs are exceeded more often than one in four years, then AMs, such as catch monitoring and inseason adjustments to fisheries, need to improve or additional AMs may need to be implemented.
 Such additional AMs may include setting an annual catch target (ACT), which is a level of harvest below the ACL.
-The ACT may be especially important for a stock subject to highly uncertain niseason catch monitoring.
+ACTs are annual accountability measures that are determined in the biennial specifications process described in Section 5.4.
+The ACT may be especially important for a stock subject to highly uncertain inseason catch monitoring.
 Unlike an ACL, the ACT can be exceeded annually.
-ACLs and ACTs, if needed, are annual specifications that are determined every other year in the biennial specifications process described in Section 5.4.
-ACTs are annual accountability measures that are determined every other year in the biennial specifications process described in Section 5.4.
+ACLs are annual specifications that are determined in the biennial specifications process described in Section 5.4.